AlexisMARTICOMTE/demix_lib/README.md

 <h2 align="center" id='usage_example'>Usage example</h2>

 <h3 id='jupyter_notebook'>Jupyter Notebook</h3>
-<p>We made a jupyter notebook to demonstrate how can be used the DEMIX lib.<br>
+<p>A jupyter notebook has been made to demonstrate how can be used the DEMIX lib.<br>
-Download the latest Jupyter Notebook file of the following repository and execute it in you favorite jupyter environnement (like
-<a href="https://colab.research.google.com/" rel="nofollow noopener">Colab</a> for example) to get an idea of what is possible.</p>
+Download the latest Jupyter Notebook file of the following repository and execute it in you favorite jupyter environnement (like <a href="https://colab.research.google.com/" target="_blank">Colab</a> for example) to get an idea of what is possible.</p>

-<a href="https://visioterra.fr/telechargement/P317_DEMIX/notebook/" rel="nofollow noopener"> Jupyter notebook repository</a>
+<a href="https://visioterra.fr/telechargement/P317_DEMIX/notebook/" target="_blank"> Jupyter notebook repository</a>

 <h3 id='custom_indicator'>Getting a DEMIX layer and compute an indicator</h3>
 In this section, we will use the DEMIX lib to compute our own criterion on the SRTMGL1.